Invariance and naturality of knot lattice homology and homotopy: Links of Singularity and Generalized Algebraic Links

 Links of normal complex surface singularities depend on a normal complex surface singularity, whereas algebraic links depend on a singular plane curve but have a smooth ambient space.
 For generalized algebraic links we will be combining these notions and will thus need the following concept \begin{definition} Let \(S\) be a normal two-dimensional complex variety \(S\) and \(C \subseteq S\) a complex curve inside \(S\).
 Let \(\{p_1,p_2,\ldots ,p_n\}\) be a collection of potential singularities in \(S\), which may or may not also be on \(C\).
 We say that \((S,C,\{p_1,p_2,\ldots ,p_n\})\) is a \emph{collection of nested singularities} or if \(n=1\) a \emph{nested singularity}. \end{definition} Here we have both a complex surface and a curve, and both are allowed to be singular.
 Figure \ref{subfig:genalgknot} provides a visualization of a nested singularity and its link next to figures depicting algebraic links and a link of a normal complex surface singularity.
 We are now in a position to formally define a generalized algebraic link as follows:

 \begin{definition} Let \((S,C,\{p_1,p_2,\ldots, p_n\})\) be a collection of nested singularities, and let \(\gamma\) be a path connecting the \(p_i\) that does not pass through any singularity not in the list.
 Take a regular neighborhood \(N\) of \(\gamma\) so that \(C\cap N\) is a regular neighborhood of \(C\cap \gamma\).
-Then \(L=\bou N \cap C\) is a \emph{generalized algebraic link} inside the link of singularity \(Y = \bou N\).
-A \emph{generalized algebraic knot} is a generalized algebraic link so that \(\bou N\cap C\) has only one component. \end{definition}
+Then \(L=\bou N \cap C\) is a \emph{strong generalized algebraic link} inside the link of singularity \(Y = \bou N\).
+A \emph{strong generalized algebraic knot} is a generalized algebraic link so that \(\bou N\cap C\) has only one component. \end{definition}

-As with algebraic links, the path \(\gamma\) exiting \(C\) would indicate taking a disjoint union of generalized algebric links while \(\gamma\) remaining in \(C\) creates a connected sum of algebraic links.
+The path \(\gamma\) exiting \(C\) would indicate taking a disjoint union of generalized algebric links while \(\gamma\) remaining in \(C\) creates a connected sum of generalized algebraic links along the components that \(\gamma\) connects.
 If one cares only about algebraic knots one may assume \(\gamma\) lies entirely in \(C\) and if one cares only about prime algebraic knots one may assume that one is taking the link of singularity of a single point.
 The primary motivation for including multiple potential singular points and the path \(\gamma\) was to include connect sums in the definition as that is the appropriate scope for knot lattice homology.
+Even if one cares only about prime knots, one can often realize these as the dual knots of surgeries on connect sums, and thus it makes sense to include connect sums regardless.

-\begin{remark} Eisenbud and Neumann use this framing (for a single point of singularity) as a part of a general definition of an algebraic link towards the end of the book \cite{planecurvesingularities} .
+Eisenbud and Neumann use a single point of singularity as a part of a general definition of an algebraic link towards the end of the book \cite{planecurvesingularities}.
 We are choosing the term generalized algebraic link to avoid confusion because algebraic links are often assumed to be in \(S^3\).
 Furthermore, while Eisenbud and Neumann do not allow for connect sums, their definition is set up to account for links with multiplicity, where the corresponding algebraic curve \(C\) is not presumed to be reduced \cite{planecurvesingularities}.